zogar1993/jsonkraken/README.md

 	foo.exists(bar) //returns true if there is an element at index/key bar foo.clone() //performs a deep clone of the JsonValue foo.size //returns the amount of elements in the JsonValue

-A JsonValue is always a consistent json representation should it be serialized.
-This means it verifies the following in all its operations:

-- Added an element, its type is valid (JsonValue, Boolean, String, Byte, Short, Int, Long, Float and Double, and they may be null)
-- Added a JsonValue, it does not provoke a circular reference.

-In cases where the validation fails, an exception will be thrown.

-For your peace of mind, this validations are not performed when not necessary, which means none when deserializing and only type check (but not circular reference) validation on constructors.

 ## JsonObject